Intent Statement

 Our Current Affairs programme is a further opportunity to strengthen student knowledge and understanding of what is happening, both in the UK and further afield.
 Students take part in a quiz to establish what they know and they are then able to use the links to consolidate further their comprehension of events.

-Literacy and Numeracy
+Reading and Numeracy

 Academic Engagement

 All students regularly engage with their data.
-SMART targets are set fortnightly with the support of the tutor to enable students to develop responsibility for their own progress.
+SMART targets are set regularly with the support of the tutor to enable students to develop responsibility for their own progress.
 Additionally, students look through their attendance and punctuality data, as well as the number of Achievement Points they have, in order to understand the full picture of the impact their attitudes to learning have on their progression.

-Our fortnightly Culture and Character sessions allow students to focus on the triple aspects of Kindness, Respect and Keeping (themselves and others) Safe from Harm.
 Through a series of personalised activities, students develop confidence, resilience and the knowledge and understanding to keep themselves mentally healthy.
 They learn that difference is a positive, and that individual characteristics make people unique.
 Students are supported and encouraged to be reflective about their own beliefs and perspectives thus cultivating an understanding and an ability to recognise and value the things we share in common across our diverse cultural, religious, ethnic and socio-economic communities.

 Careers